osmbe/website/en/projects/streetlevelimagery.md

 - March 2022.
 The camera goes to Saint-Georges-Sur-Meuse, where Pierre Serpe will use it for a project with the [Gracq](https://www.gracq.org/groupes/saint-georges).
 - March 2022.
 As the first camera is in heavy use, we receive an earmarked donation for a second camera.
 This camera goes to [Westtoer](https://www.westtoer.be), for experimental use in preparation of new cycle routes.
 - April 2022.
 Because of continued succes and demand from volunteers, we buy a 3rd GoPro.
+- September 2023.
+Stéphane de Greef finishes full coverage of the Brussels region and the Forest de Soignes.
+[This does not pass unnoticed, with several press reports!](https://openstreetmap.be/en/2023/07/23/st%C3%A9phane-streetview-brussels.html)
+- October 2023.
+We buy a fourth GoPro Max
+- October 2023.
+Together with Mapillary, we launch the [European Camera Grant project](https://openstreetmap.be/en/2023/10/07/european-camera-grant.html).